hansunggim/astro_montage/README.md

 3. main_config.yaml

   This file is the input file that will be read by the subscripts.
 It is encoded in YAML.
 In this file, users set global parameters and global files.
 For the global parameters, users are required to set the cutout size in arcseconds (size_arcsec), positions (bottom left and top right) for cropping (crop_box), rescaled size of cutouts in pixels (target_size), and the number of figures per page (number_figures_per_page).
 For the global files, users provide the catalog file including ID, RA, DEC, Major (Major Axis), Minor (Minor Axis), PA (Position Angle) of radio sources, as well as the radio FITS image file, HST image files, and JWST image files.
 Here, the radio FITS image file must have two (2) dimensions to work with the astrocut.
-Astrocut cannot handle three- or four-dimensional FITS image files, while most radio FITS image files have four (4) dimensions including RA, DEC, Frequency, and Stokes.
+Astrocut cannot handle three- or four-dimensional FITS image files, while most radio FITS image files have four (4) dimensions, including RA, DEC, Frequency, and Stokes.
 Users must reduce the dimensions of radio FITS image to TWO.